Bob Colacello

 EO

-It has everything to do with postmodernist architecture and consumer history.
-You know, being reflected back to yourself.
+It has everything to do with postmodernist architecture and consumer history—being reflected back to yourself.

 BC

 Well, it has a lot to do with capitalism and marketing.
-Again, Andy’s the biggest capitalist artist.
-Andy’s art is all about capitalism.
-And Andy was about marketing, he was focused on selling from the moment when he woke up.
-You know, he always said, “I'm a business artist.”
+Andy’s the biggest capitalist artist.
+His art is all about capitalism.
+And he was about marketing—focused on selling from the moment he woke up.
+He always said, “I’m a business artist.”

 EO

-How was New York on the ground in the financial crash in the ’70s?
+How was New York on the ground during the financial crash in the ’70s?

 BC